agapealex22/Test-cases/README.md

 ### Restore phone backup
 **Summary:** Checking if "Contacts","Call log","Events and tasks","Notes" and "SMS" restore is successful.</br>
 **Preconditions:** Phone must be factory reset and all data wiped.</br>
-&nbsp;&nbsp; Phone must have MyPhoneEplorer app installed and connection between phone and pc must be active.</br>
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Phone must have MyPhoneEplorer app installed and connection between phone and pc must be active.</br>